-We will enter into a registration rights agreement with the purchasers of our common stock in our concurrent private placement pursuant to which we will agree to register the resale of such common stock.
-We will also grant such purchasers the right to include these shares in any registration statements we may file in connection with any future public offerings, subject to the terms of the lockup arrangements described herein and subject to the right of the underwriters of those offerings to reduce the total number of secondary shares included in those offerings (with such reductions to be proportionately allocated among the selling stockholders participating in those offerings).
+We will enter into a registration rights agreement with the purchasers of our common stock in our concurrent private placement, our independent directors and our Manager pursuant to which we will agree to register the resale of such common stock.
+We will also grant such investors the right to include these shares in any registration statements we may file in connection with any future public offerings, subject to the terms of the lockup arrangements described herein and subject to the right of the underwriters of those offerings to reduce the total number of secondary shares included in those offerings (with such reductions to be proportionately allocated among the selling stockholders participating in those offerings).

-Following the completion of this offering, we intend to file a registration statement on Form S-8 to register the total number of common stock that may be issued under our equity incentive plans, including the restricted common stock to be granted to our executive officers, other employees of our Manager and our independent directors upon the completion of this offering.
+Following the completion of this offering, we intend to file a registration statement on Form S-8 to register the total number of common stock that may be issued under our Equity Incentive Plan, including the restricted common stock to be granted to our executive officers, other employees of our Manager and our independent directors upon the completion of this offering.